-In connection with this offering, we, our directors and officers, and the holders of all of our common stock and substantially all of our option holders outstanding immediately prior to this offering, including all of the selling stockholders, have agreed, subject to certain exceptions, not to offer, sell, or transfer any Class A common stock or securities convertible into or exchangeable for our Class A common stock for 180 days after the date of this prospectus without the prior written consent of Morgan Stanley & Co.
+In connection with this offering, we, our directors and officers, and the holders of all of our common stock and substantially all of our option holders outstanding immediately prior to this offering, have agreed, subject to certain exceptions, not to offer, sell, or transfer any Class A common stock or securities convertible into or exchangeable for our Class A common stock for 180 days after the date of this prospectus without the prior written consent of Morgan Stanley & Co.
 LLC and Goldman, Sachs & Co. on behalf of the underwriters.